pharaohmak/real-time-emotion-recognition-engine/README.md

 ## Contact

-For any inquiries or questions, please contact the project owner at [alchemist@sleepingpharaoh.com](mailto:alchemist@sleepingpharaoh.com).
+For any inquiries or questions, please contact the project owner at [me@findmak.com](mailto:me@findmak.com).

-Thank you for your interest in the Facial Recognition Software!
+Thank you for your interest in the Real-Time Emotion Recognition Engine!